Department-of-Neurobiology/Tau421_transport_analysis/README.md

 01. **Collection analysis:** Condition folders containing files with different parameters for all cells selected in IMARIS:

-02. **Single cell trajectory analysis:** Condition folders containing individual files for cells:
+02. **Single-cell trajectory analysis:** Condition folders containing individual files for cells:
    - Excel tables with all parameters exported together.
    Ensure you have read and write permissions for these files.

 ## Usage
-1. **Prepare Data Files:** Ensure your data files are in the required format and placed in condition folders.
+1. **Prepare Data Files:** Ensure your files are in the required format and placed in condition folders.
 2. **Run Scripts:** Execute the scripts in the following order:
    - `01a_merge_multiple_tables_track_analysis.py` for merging tables.
    - `01b_axonal_transport_cell_means.R` for processing means and medians.